 sex specific mouse av. dependant variable  = strain+ε

-Straight forward comparisons of groups (strain, sex) were done through t.tests().
+All statistical analyses were done in R (v3.5.2)(Team 2015).
+Straight forward comparisons of groups (strain, sex) were done through t.tests(). (outgroup species were not included for the analyses).

-We built the full mixed model (M1) to interpret the patterns of variation using the lmer() from the lmer4 package (cite) in R (v3.5.2)(Team 2015).
-Strain was coded as a random effect and tested using exactRLRT() to reflect a random sample of natural genetic variation from each subspecies.
+The full mixed model (M1) was built to interpret the patterns of variation using the lmer() from the lmer4 package (cite)..
+To reflect a random sample of natural genetic variation from each subspecies, strain was coded as a random effect and tested using exactRLRT().
 The main effects, subspecies, strain, and interaction were coded as fixed and tested by a chi-square test comparing the full and reduced models using drop1() and anova().
 This model allows us to estimate and test the fixed effects (sex and subsp), and variation in mean MLH1 counts due to strain effect.
 We use the subspecies term as a way to quantify between group variation (or divergence) and the random strain effect to quantify within group variation (or polymorphism) in a sex specific manner.

 The remaining general linear models, (M2-M3), were used to follow up on results from the full mixed model.
 The general linear models, M4 were used to analyze sex specific data sets.

-Our goal was to design an analytical framework which accounts for the nested nature across categories across all the individual mice (e.g. sex, strain subspecies) and can be applied to multiple (meiotic traits) dependent variables.
-In addition to the MLH1 count variables for individual mice, mean MLH1 count per cell, variance and coefficient of variance for MLH1 count per cell, we analyzed SC based features: mouse average of total SC per cell, mouse average of single SC length, mouse mean IFDnorm and IFDraw for double crossover chromosomes, and the average position of crossover for single crossover bivalents.
+We used this analytical framework which accounts for the nested nature across categories across all the individual mice (e.g. sex, strain subspecies) and can be applied to multiple (meiotic traits) dependent variables.
+In addition to the MLH1 count variables for individual mice; mean MLH1 count per cell, variance and coefficient of variance for MLH1 count per cell, we analyzed SC based features: mouse average of total SC per cell, mouse average of SC length of single bivalent, mouse average of inter-focal distances IFDnorm and IFDraw for double crossover chromosomes, and average position of crossover for single crossover bivalents.

-These traits were choosen because they are markers of phenomena in the recombinaiton pathway and provide more detailed information about the recombination landscape.
+These traits were choosen because they are markers of processes in the recombinaiton pathway and provide more detailed information about the recombination landscape.
 In order to examine crossover interference, inter-focal distance (IFD) was measured from the single bivalents containing two crossovers.
 Normalized measures were calculated by the position divided by the length of the SC for that single bivalent.

-To characterize the SC lengths across bivalents, two image analysis algorithms were used to quantify SC area for individual cells (Wang et al. 2019) and for individual bivalents (Peterson, Miller, and Payseur 2019).
+To characterize the SC length and chromatin compaction, two image analysis algorithms were used to quantify SC area for individual cells (Wang et al. 2019) and for individual bivalents (Peterson, Miller, and Payseur 2019).
 Both apply a ‘skeletonizing’ transformation to the synapsed chromosomes which produces a single pixel wide ‘trace’ of the original chromosome shape.
-Hand measures of SC/pactyene chromosomes were performed by using ImageJ/Fiji (v1.52) (Schindelin et al. 2012).

-The total SC per cell was quantified from the pachtyene cell images.
-To remove erroneous SC isolation, outliers were visually assessed at the mouse level and removed from the data set.
+Hand measures of SC/pachtyene chromosomes were performed by using ImageJ/Fiji (v1.52) (Schindelin et al. 2012).
+To remove erroneous SC isolation from the total SC algorithm, outliers were visually assessed at the mouse level and removed from the data set.
 Mouse means were calculated from cell-wide total SC lengths in 2984 out of 3680 cells with MLH1 counts (Figure X).